+Studia balcanica Bohemo-slovaca vii.

+Příspěvky přednesené na VII. mezinárodním balkanistickém sympoziu v Brně ve dnech 28.–29. listopadu 2016.
+Editoři Václav Štěpánek – Jiří Mitáček.
+K vydání připravili Pavel Boček, Ladislav Hladký, Pavel Pilch, Petr Stehlík a Václav Štěpánek.
+Brno 2017.

 Václav Štěpánek

 The Tradition of Balkan Studies Symposia in Brno

 Balkan studies have a long history at the Faculty of Arts of Masaryk University and were present from its very founding in 1919.
 It was not, however, until the 1960s that this field underwent a major boom, thanks to the efforts of Professor Josef Macůrek (1901–1992) and his peer, Josef Kabrda (1906–1968), a renowned Turkish and Balkan studies specialist in Europe.
 In 1966 these two founded, at what was then known as the Department of History and Ethnography of Central, South-Eastern, and Eastern Europe of the Faculty of Arts in Brno, the Institute of Balkan Studies and Hungarian Studies, which until 1995 coordinated Balkan studies research at the faculty.
 This institute, although it was part of a department focused on history and ethnography, also provided instruction in south Slavic languages and produced scholarship focused on the literature of the Balkans.
 It is also closely linked to the history of Balkan studies symposia.
-At first these meetings were conceived of as nationwide, that is, Czechoslovak-wide, events, and therefore the published proceedings from these symposia bear the name of Studia Balkanica Bohemo-slovaca.
+At first these meetings were conceived of as nationwide, that is, Czechoslovak-wide, events, and therefore the published proceedings from these symposia bear the name of Studia Balkanica Bohemoslovaca.
 Their initial objective, and in fact a goal that has not changed, was above all to summarize Czech and Slovak Balkan studies scholarship and to outline possible research focuses and activities in the future for different Balkan studies institutes in Czechoslovakia.

 The first symposium was held on 11–12 December 1969 and established the groundwork and structure of all future symposia.
 The symposium was opened by linguist Bohuslav Havránek (1893–1978), member of the Czechoslovak Academy of Sciences and renaissance man, who maintained a network of scholarly contacts and friendships throughout the entire Balkans.
 At the time, Havránek warned that Czechoslovak Balkan studies could not fence itself in by becoming embedded in Slavic studies; it needed to be open to Romanian, Albanian, and Modern Greek matters as well.
 At subsequent symposia, and within Czech and Slovak Balkan studies in general, this demand has been met with only intermittent success.
 At the symposium leading figures in Czech and Slovak Slavic and Balkan studies spoke about successes in the field of Balkan studies research (Josef Macůrek presented the findings of Czech historians dealing with the Balkans, while Valerián Bystrický presented those of their Slovak counterparts, Karel Horálek spoke about Balkan linguistics in Czechoslovakia, Julius Dolanský about the successes of Balkan literary studies, and Václav Frolec about ethnology).
 In total, nineteen linguistic papers, sixteen historical papers, twelve literary studies papers, and two ethnological papers were given at the symposium.
 This composition of papers was maintained in subsequent symposia.